rematch/rematch/docs/recipes/react.md

 export default connect(mapToProps)(Counter)
 ```

-There is no longer a need for using `mapDispatchToProps` when using `connect`. `mapStateToProps` can be hijacked to handle everything you need.
+There is no longer a need for using `mapDispatchToProps` when using `connect`, as `mapStateToProps` can be hijacked to handle everything you need.

-Also note that it's recommended you keep your `dispatch` statements outside of the component.
-This keeps components pure for testing.
+Also note that it's recommended you keep your `dispatch` statements outside components.
+This keeps your components pure for testing.